comsci-uwc-isak/journal-shoooo/casestudy.md

 Define: nonrepudiation

+Nonrepudiation simply means that one party cannot reject the validity of a certain action or claim of other parties.
+Nonrepudiation ensures integrity of data all across the internet.

 Nonrepudiation is the assurance that someone cannot deny something.
 Typically, nonrepudiation refers to the ability to ensure that a party to a contract or a communication cannot deny the authenticity of their signature on a document or the sending of a message that they originated.

-To repudiate means to deny
+Collision
+Determinism
+Double-spending
+Entropy